How to write an essay

 - websites.

-Once you've done your research, create another mind map.
+Engage in active reading and keep organised with effective note-taking.
+Once you've done your research, create a mind map.
 Carefully note the key theories, information and quotes that will help you to answer all components of the question.
 Consider grouping these into three or four main themes, including only the most significant points.
 You must be ruthless and exclude ideas that don't fit in seamlessly with your essay's focus.

 Create an essay plan

-When you have a good idea of what points you're going to address in your discussion, and a rough idea of the order in which these will appear, you're ready to start planning.
+When you have an idea of the points you're going to address in your essay, and a rough idea of the order in which these will appear, you're ready to start planning.
 There are two main ways to do this:

-- Linear plans are useful for essays requiring a rigid structure.
+- Linear plans - useful for essays requiring a rigid structure.
 They provide a chronological breakdown of the key points you're going to address.
-This means that, when writing your essay, you can progress through these points.

-- Tabular plans are best for comparative assignments.
+- Tabular plans - best for comparative assignments.
 You'll be able to better visualise how the points you're contrasting differ across several aspects.
-This should hopefully give you a clearer picture of how your discussion will progress.

-Scrutinise the notes that you've already made - including those from your evaluation of relevant materials from your literature search - and ensure that they're placed into a logical order.
+Scrutinise the notes you've already made - including those from your evaluation of relevant materials from your literature search - and ensure they're placed into a logical order.

-You might find it useful to outline your introduction during the early stages of writing your essay.
-You can then use this a frame of reference for your writing.
-If you adopt this approach, Dr Tinker stresses 'you should recongise that your ideas may develop or even change when you start to write.
-It's therefore important to revisit and review your introduction in later stages to ensure that it reflects the content and direction of your final essay.'
+It can be useful to outline your introduction during the early stages of writing your essay.
+You can then use this as a frame of reference for your writing.
+If you adopt this approach be aware that your ideas will likely develop or change as you write, so remember to revisit and review your introduction in later stages to ensure it reflects the content of your final essay.

-Logically, while the conclusion may not be the first thing that you write, it's still helpful to consider the end point of your essay so that you develop a clear and consistent argument.
+While the conclusion may not be the first thing you write, it's still helpful to consider the end point of your essay early on, so that you develop a clear and consistent argument.
+The conclusion needs to do justice to your essay, as it will leave the greatest impression on your reader.

 Evaluate what you've written

-- Checking that your introduction provides a clear purpose and remit for your essay.
+- Check that your introduction provides a clear purpose for your essay.

-- Ensuring that the conclusion provides a clear response or answer to the essay question, summarising your key findings/argument.
+- Ensure that the conclusion provides a clear response to the essay question, summarising your key findings/argument.

-- Reading your essay slowly and carefully.
-Try reading aloud so that you can 'hear' your writing.
+- Read your essay slowly and carefully.
 Writing has a rhythm - does your writing flow and is it correctly punctuated?

-- Reviewing the examples and evidence that you've used.
+- Review the examples and evidence you've used.
 Is there enough to support your argument?

 Find out more